9702029/The-Journey-to-Innsmouth/README.md

   * insert images to go allong with the encounters and story elements
   * hold consiquenses and changing stats and equipment

+## Future Objectives
+Continue building story
+add random incounters
+work map as a resource that allows you to travel to points of intrest

 ## Gui and Logic Planning